 As the name implies, it is a grid, and it is made up of many small squares.
 When weight is applied to the material, the squares compress down.
 The more weight that is applied, the more the squares compress, and once the weight is removed, they rapidly bounce back to their original shape.
 This gives the Smart Comfort Grid a high level of of both responsiveness and resilience.

 The second layer of the mattress is 3.5” of polyfoam with a density of 1.8 PCF that gives more stability to this Smart Comfort Grid.
 The base layer is 4” of support polyfoam with a density of 2 PCF.

 The original mattress from Leesa has a height of 10” and comes with a quilted polyester-lycra cover.
 Three layers of foam make up the interior of the mattress.
-The top layer uses 2” of Avena foam, which is used uniquely by Leesa, who developed the foam.
-Avena foam is often described as “latex-like,” meaning that, in relation to traditional memory foam, it has more bounce.
+The top layer uses 2” of Premium Foam, which is used uniquely by Leesa, who developed the foam.
+Premium Foam is often described as “latex-like,” meaning that, in relation to traditional memory foam, it has more bounce.
 However, it still has noticeable contouring properties and the ability to relieve pressure points.
-The density of the Avena foam is 3.5 PCF, and its ILD is 20.
+The density of the Premium Foam is 3.5 PCF, and its ILD is 20.

 The second layer is 2” of memory foam with a density of 3 PCF and ILD of 9.
 The inclusion of memory foam, which is highly responsive, provides more pressure point relief and responsiveness.
 As a base layer, the Leesa has 6” of support polyfoam with a density of 1.8 PCF.

 A necessary part of choosing a mattress is deciding what firmness level will be best for you because this will largely dictate how comfortable you are on the mattress.
 Comfort, though, is subjective since the firmness level that you find perfect might be too hard or too soft for someone else.